tssala23/moc-training-scripts/baremetal/bootc/README.md

 ## To-do
-- Add build recipe for iperf3, perftest (w/ cuda) and llm.c (application + virtual env)  to the Containerfile
+- Add build recipe for llm.c (application + virtual env) to the Containerfile